The Cost of Not Having Mechanical Vehicle Protection

 Drivers are keeping their vehicles longer than ever before – in the United States, the average age of vehicles on the road has reached a record high of 12.6 years.
 This trend stresses an unavoidable reality: maintaining a vehicle’s health to ensure reliable transportation is more important than ever.

-Keeping an older vehicle running smoothly is sometimes challenging, and the older the vehicle gets, the more likelihood there is of a mechanical breakdown.
+Keeping an older vehicle running smoothly is sometimes challenging, and the older your vehicle gets, the more likelihood there is of a mechanical breakdown.
 That’s why mechanical vehicle protection is so important.

 The Economy and Automotive